linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 ## (optional) Build and run the uClibc demo
 The uClibc-ng is an LGPL'ed C Library tailored for microcontrollers running Linux.
-It's quite sophisticated, but does not have everything one might want from glibc.
+It's quite sophisticated, its very configurable, its easy to port.
+It's derived from glibc, but omits some of the more opaque and obscure corners (like C++ exception unwinding??
+Perhaps symbol versioning?
+I dunno, things you won't normally need, unless you are going to run sophisticated server software stacks.).
 The demo creates a bootable init binary that simply reads input and echoes it to output, using `fgets` and `printf`.

 For more info, see the [5-uclibc-demo README](../5-uclibc-demo/README.md)